fabriguespe/frame-subscribe-button/README.md

           This is a double opt-in process to ensure your privacy and consent are respected.
 Thank you for joining us!`, );
         console.log('Message sent:', message.id);
         returnMessage = 'Subscribed!
-Check your inbox for a confirmation link.';
+Check your (request) inbox for a confirmation link.';
       } else returnMessage = 'Address is not on the XMTP network.
 Sign in';
     }
   }